is to cause annoyance or be disturbed, especially by minor irritations.

 inability to fully control the anxiety (ICD-10).
 These symptoms must be

-consistent and ongoing, persisting at least six months, for a formal
+consistent and ongoing, persisting at least six months, for a formal diagnosis of GAD.

-Star = Stop-Think-Act-Review
+STAR = Stop-Think-Act-Review

-Systematic Desensitization also known as graduated exposure therapy is
+Systematic Desensitization also known as graduated

 a type of behavior therapy used in the field of psychology to help